hikariakio/QueenPuzzle/README.md

 ### Puzzle Generation (`puzzle_creator.js`)
 - Region generation using `generateColorRegions(m)`.
 - Solution search and validation (`isSafe()` and `solve()`).
+  The solver now tracks used columns and regions with `Set`s and only checks the 3×3 neighborhood for adjacency, significantly speeding up searches.
 - `generateUniquePuzzle(m, requireUnique = true)` generates a puzzle.
 When `requireUnique` is `false` it skips uniqueness checks for faster generation.
 - `visualizePuzzle()` produces a text grid view of a puzzle.

 ### Browser UI (`main.js`)